-When comparing Android-x86 vs Peppermint Linux OS, the Slant community recommends Android-x86 for most people.
+When comparing Android-x86 vs Peppermint Linux OS, the Slant community recommends Peppermint Linux OS for most people.
 In the question“What are the best Linux distributions for desktops?”
-Android-x86 is ranked 24th while Peppermint Linux OS is ranked 35th.
+Peppermint Linux OS is ranked 21st while Android-x86 is ranked 74th.
+The most important reason people chose Peppermint Linux OS is:

 Ranked in these QuestionsQuestion Ranking